Total Complaints

 Transfer case blew.
 AWD was not working.

 While driving my 2021 Acura TLX Type S, I began losing traction frequently during normal daily driving, especially when turning corners or accelerating from a stop sign or stop light.
 At first, I believed the issue was related to my tires, so I replaced them, but the same problem continued.
 After researching online, I discovered that transfer case failures are a known issue on these vehicles, affecting both new and used models.
-Currently, my vehicle is at the dealership, but they were unaware of
+Currently, my vehicle is at the dealership, but they were unaware of this recurring transfer case problem and have no information about it.
+This is concerning because the failure of the transfer case directly affects traction and stability, creating a potential safety risk to myself and others on the road.
+It appears to be a systemic issue that Honda/Acura has not yet acknowledged.

 While driving my 2021 Acura TLX Type S, I began losing traction frequently during normal daily driving, especially when turning corners or accelerating from a stop sign or stop light.
 At first, I believed the issue was related to my tires, so I replaced them, but the same problem continued.
 After researching online, I discovered that transfer case failures are a known issue on these vehicles, affecting both new and used models.
-Currently, my vehicle is at the dealership, but they were unaware of
+Currently, my vehicle is at the dealership, but they were unaware of this recurring transfer case problem and have no information about it.
+This is concerning because the failure of the transfer case directly affects traction and stability, creating a potential safety risk to myself and others on the road.
+It appears to be a systemic issue that Honda/Acura has not yet acknowledged.

 - The transfer case failed causing the AWD system to stop working -It is a safety concern because you may lose control since no power is going to rear wheels, especially in inclement weather that we receive in the northeast. -Yes the problem has been confirmed by dealership by putting car on lift and seeing that no power is being sent to the rear wheels. -There are no warning lights or any signs, you just hear a loud bang while driving and lost of traction while accelerating